soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 is ordering of effects, for `Either` it is early cutoff, for [`Logic`](https://hackage.haskell.org/package/logict-0.7.1.0) this means backtracking computation, etc.

-Again, don't worry about analogies and metaphors, focus on the API and the [laws](https://wiki.haskell.org/Monad_laws).
+Again, don't worry about analogies and metaphors; focus on the API and the [laws](https://wiki.haskell.org/Monad_laws).

-> Hey, did you check the monad laws? left identity, right identity and associativity?
+> Hey, did you check the monad laws? left identity, right identity, and associativity?
 We've already
 > discussed a type class with exactly these laws - the `Monoid` type class.
 Maybe this is related
 > to the famous quote about monads being just monoids in something something...

 ### Do notation?

 Remember the [do notation](../05-glue/02-io.html#do-notation)?
-Turns out it works for any type that is an instance of `Monad`.
+It turns out it works for any type that is an instance of `Monad`.
 How cool is that?
 Instead of writing:

 ```hs